atozICT20/web3-react-hardhat/README.md

-# A Sample Hardhat Project Including Frontend on React
+# A Sample Hardhat Project Including Frontend with React

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.